apache/nifi-site/src/pages/markdown/gpg.md

 1. `full` -- you have verified that this key belongs to the owner
 1. `ultimate` -- you have no doubt that this key belongs to the owner (likely because you generated it)

-Your generated key is granted `ultimate` ownertrust by default, because you just generated it.
-See [Web of Trust][web-of-trust] and [GNU Privacy Handbook][gnu-privacy-handbook] for more information and good diagrams.
+Your generated key is granted `ultimate` trust by default, because you just generated it.
+See [Web of Trust][web-of-trust] and [GNU Privacy Handbook][gnu-privacy-handbook] for more information and helpful diagrams.

 ## <a name="publish-your-key">Publish your key</a>